TylerC-Anderson/TylerC-Anderson/README.md

 What I'm currently working on:

-⛏️ Physical Project:       PiHole Personal DNS Sinkhole | Progress: Soldered the Pi, working with the OS (Baking the pie!)
+⛏️ Physical Project:       PiHole Personal DNS Sinkhole | Progress: Pi is currently working as DNS sinkhole, now will allow it to make requests to authoritative DNS servers.
+Will no
+                                                                      longer use other DNS servers.
+This should improve privacy and make certain attacks, such as DNS poisoning, more difficult.

 📜 Scripting project:      Creating a link retriever in python (see [Link Copying Script](https://github.com/TylerC-Anderson/Link-copying-script)) | Progress: refreshing python knowledge
   - Completed:  learned about creating and editing files with output in python